 What I listed is can be pretty normal for what some of us eat today:

-Table salt: Can cause water retention and lead to excessive drying of the skin or oily patches.
+- Table salt: Can cause water retention and lead to excessive drying of the skin or oily patches.
+Instead replace it with a natural himalayan salt.

 I know it sounds hard to stop eating all of these foods, which is why it’s important to know alternative options that you can consume instead.